Skatteetaten/vagrant-hashistack/README.md

 - [Homebrew](https://brew.sh/) must be installed.

 ## Build & Test

-`make install` (ubuntu 18.04 or macos) will download and install all prerequisites (virtualbox, vagrant, packer)

 `make build` will build a vagrant box based on hashicorp/bionic64.
 The packaged box will be locally available at ´packer/output-hashistack/package.box´

 `make test` run tests by starting the [countdash](https://www.nomadproject.io/docs/integrations/consul-connect/) consul-connect example.
 If ´packer/output-hashistack/package.box´ does not exist, it will run ´make build´